James Wade: 2023

+2024

+Wade was beaten 3–2 by world number 57 Matt Campbell in the second round of the 2024 World Championship, once again being eliminated in his opening match.
+Wade attributed his performance struggles in the first half of 2024 to a health scare and his battles with bipolar disorder, having won only 11 matches during the first five months of the year.

+After securing the last qualification spot for the World Matchplay in the final event before the cut-off, Wade reached the quarter-finals of the event for the first time since 2019 after defeating defending champion Nathan Aspinall 11–8 in the second round.
+He beat Ross Smith 16–10 to advance to his first semi-final in nine years, before succumbing to reigning world champion and eventual tournament winner Luke Humphries in a 17–10 loss.
+He also reached the quarter-finals of the World Grand Prix, where he was eliminated by eventual champion Mike De Decker.

+2025

+At the 2025 World Championship, Wade suffered his third consecutive second-round exit, losing 3–0 to Jermaine Wattimena.
+He returned to form at the UK Open by reaching the final of the tournament; he defeated world number one Luke Humphries in the quarter-finals and Josh Rock in the semi-finals, before succumbing to an 11–2 defeat to world champion Luke Littler.
+On 12 March, Wade posted a career-to-date personal best average of 115.92 against Beau Greaves at Players Championship 5.
+He won his first PDC title since November 2022 at Players Championship 19 by defeating Scott Williams 8–3 in the final.

+At the World Matchplay, Wade reached his seventh final at the tournament.
+He once again faced Littler and despite leading 5–0, he went on to lose to Littler 18–13.
+His run to the final resulted in him re-entering the top five of the PDC Order of Merit.

 Stagenames

 Whilst it is somewhat traditional for a darts player to adopt a sobriquet, Wade has adopted several in his career so far.
 His first nickname, The Gladiator, was used during his breakthrough year of 2006.
 His nickname was changed following his nine-dart exploits that year to 009 – a take on James Bond's 007.
 The 009 nickname was used from December 2006 to October 2007.

 In November 2007, during the 2007 Grand Slam of Darts – Wade introduced himself on a television promo as having "no nickname".
 In December 2007, following a competition which invited fans to provide him with a new nickname, Wade briefly became known as Spectacular, a play on the fact that Wade is one of the few players who wears spectacles when he plays.
 He was briefly known as The Wingman.
 He cited his dislike for the insinuations the name lead to and fans asking him to make social appearances after matches.
 For his Premier League debut in January 2008, Wade unveiled another nickname – The Machine, which he has used ever since.